type0001/HirokiMurakami.com/README.md

 # HirokiMurakami.com

-A quirky and spontaneous one-page portfolio website built on AWS S3 using W3.
+A one-page freelance portfolio website designed and developed by Hiroki Murakami.

-Use or reference however you'd like!
+Hiroki Murakami is an independent strategist at the intersection of innovation consulting and creative strategy.

-Numerous third-party authors are credited inline within my HTML and JS files.
+Open-source and free to use.
+Any third-party contributors are credited inline

 Email me at hnmurakami@gmail.com with any questions!